ChapatteMateo/ADACADABRA/index.md

 ![png](/assets/img/corr_nutrients.png)

 Perfect !
 All correlations are statistically significant except for saturate (p_value=0.1), so we reject this correlation.
-We indeed note strong positive correlation between both fibre, entropy, protein, and alcohol with median income wheras we note negative correlation with fat, carb, sugar and salt.
+We indeed note strong positive correlation between both fibre, entropy, protein, and alcohol with median income whereas we note negative correlation with fat, carb, sugar and salt.
 If we consider protein, fibre and entropy as health markers, we indeed have a strong correlation health - wealth.
 Good DATA, good !!

 ### Logistic test
 Finally, we have a last question to ask.
 What features will you use to predict the wealth class ?
 Note that by answering this question we will know whether or not the wealth impacts eating habits, so be clear and concise.
 [Link to explanation why ?]